-My history with this location and why it’s important:
+My history with Coquina Beach and why it’s so special for me:

 And while we did also explore MANY other beaches along the gulf coast, Coquina remained number 1 for us, because of the 10 reasons I’ll give you.
 Sadly, my grandfather passed away several years ago, but I kept up the tradition in visiting this place every time I would come down to Florida.